IntentArchitect/Docs/articles/getting-started/tutorials/building-an-application/building-an-application.md

 ## Running the Application

-At this point you are done coding and you can see your application in action.
+At this point you are done coding and you can see your application in action:

-* Run the application in you C# IDE.
+* Run the application in your C# IDE (`F5` in Visual Studio).

 You should be presented with a Swagger UI as follows: